77Dice/PND_Notes/IPv6/[2]IPv6 ICMPv6 + NDP + Dyn addr config.md

 > ([link](https://medium.com/networks-security/ipv6-duplicate-address-detection-dad-f83b20cb89aa)|[DAD-attacks](https://journals.plos.org/plosone/article?id=10.1371/journal.pone.0214518#:~:text=Duplicate%20Address%20Detection%20(DAD)%20refers,to%20an%20interface%20%5B13%5D.))
 SLAAC is stateless then no entity is maintaining a state of addresses used or any sort of address-to-device mapping

 > Then how can we guarantee unique addresses?
+(LL or GUA)

+- Used by `every host` with SLAAC
 - Used `Before assign` IPv6 address to an interface
-- Host send Neighbour Solicitation with its IPv6 Address to : the `solicited-node` multicast group :
+- Host send Neighbour Solicitation to the `solicited-node` multicast group :
-  - based on the IPv6 Address `it plans to assign using SLAAC`
+    - based on the IPv6 Address `it plans to assign using SLAAC` OPT 1,2
     	- if someone respond ==> It's a Duplicate!
     	- If no one respond ==> Unique Address!!

 > ([Switch-Wiki](https://techhub.hpe.com/eginfolib/networking/docs/switches/WB/16-01/5200-0135_wb_2920_ipv6/content/ch01s11.html)) with Cisco switches if DAD service is active in order to check what addresses they are using or not :